sjml/python-paper/README.md

 <!-- end paper metadata -->

 ## Notes
-Assumes:
+`paper` assumes:
 * you have [pandoc](https://pandoc.org/) installed
 * you have git set up
 * you have [gh](https://cli.github.com/) installed and are logged in to a GitHub account
-    - only needed for initial push if you haven't set up a remote; if you don't like GitHub you can manually push and then everything will just work normally from there.
+    - only needed for initial push; if you don't like GitHub you can manually push and then everything will just work normally from there
+    - also used for the `web` command
 * If using the docx builder:
     * you have Microsoft Word installed
     * you are running on a Mac (uses AppleScript to turn docx to pdf)